The Day You Were Born:

 Good to Party, Good to Go

 Both researches, as rigorously scientific and statistically sound they may be, may cater only to the kind of data-consuming lonely heart, who spends days uncovering hidden clues in newspaper articles and revels in writing passionate letters to the editor.
 We know it well, because we could be as well just like them.
-But this being another random Wednesday, we’re running with it.
+But this being another zany post, we’re running with it.

 A word to the weary, though.
 Our brain is trained to see coincidences, even when statistically, what’s coinciding may be just an inevitability.
 Also, with help from computers to crunch and cross reference astronomical amounts of data, even the science of statistics can be misleading, by predisposing the researcher to see trends where there aren’t any.
 For more on that, read again the second sentence of this graph.